 What Happens in Mediation and Appraisal for Property Damage Claims?

-A Fort Lauderdale Property Damage Law Firm Can Help with Mediations Between You and the Insurance Company
+A South Florida Property Damage Law Firm Can Help with Mediations Between You and the Insurance Company

 Very often, the homeowner or business owner will not agree on the amount of money being offered by the insurance company to repair damage at your house or building.
 When this happens, most insurance policies allow for either party – the insured or the insurance company – to request mediation or appraisal to resolve the disagreement over the value of the property damage claim.
 If this happens, consulting with a Fort Lauderdale property damage law firm is greatly encouraged in order to make sure you agree to a proper settlement.